Andean flamingo: Plumages

 Juveniles present a uniformly pale gray plumage.
 It is often duskier on the head and neck.
 Coverts and scapulars can have darker brown centers.
 Meanwhile, adults are overall pale pink, with the feathers on the lower neck and chest being much brighter pink; coverts may be similarly bright pink.
 Head and upper neck may be a brighter pink than the rest of the body, which can appear almost white with only a pale pink wash, but head and upper neck never as bright as the lower neck and breast.
 Primaries and secondaries black, which when wings are folded, appear as bold black triangle that is not obscured by other feathers.

-Fossil history
+Fossil record

 Fossils attributed to Andean Flamingo have been found at the Salar de Atacama border and roughly date to the Early Formative period, approximately 3,000 to 2,200 BP.
 These fossils date to a period consistent with the onset of modern climate conditions that the species now inhabits.